little-world/rust-course/src/16-atomic-lock-free.md

 # Atomic Operations & Lock-Free Programming
 - Locks can block threads.
 When a thread tries to acquire a lock that's held, it *stops* and waits.
 A stalled or slow thread cannot prevent others from making progress.
-Ideal for real-time or latency-critical applications.

 1. Lock-free operations never block
    Example: In an audio processing thread, blocking even briefly can cause audible glitches.